vdellamea/jamulus-server-remote/README.md

 Jamulus should be installed according to official [instructions](https://jamulus.io/wiki/Server-Linux) for a headless server, i.e., with a service named `jamulus-headless`.

 The rest of this README refers to Ubuntu 20.04, but it should be easily adaptable to other Linux platforms.

-# INSTRUCTIONS ARE NOT YET UPDATED FOR THIS VERSION!
-BE CAREFUL .

 ## Quick install